8go/matrix-commander-rs/README.md

           Get the avatar of itself, i.e. the 'matrix-commander-rs' user account.
 Spefify a file optionally with path to store the image.
 E.g.
           --get-avatar "./avatar.png"
-  -h, --help
+      --set-avatar <FILE>
+          Set, i.e. upload, an image to be used as avatar for 'matrix-commander-rs' user account.
+Spefify a file optionally with path with the image.
+If the MIME type of the image cannot be determined, it will assume 'PNG' as default.
+E.g. --set-avatar "./avatar.jpg".
+It returns a line with the MRX URI of the new avatar -h, --help
           Print help information (use `--help` for more detail)
 ```